Anthony Bourdain Honored By New York Restaurant As CEO Donates Profits To Suicide Prevention Hotline

 Highlighting his modest and humble character, Wang says Bourdain responded with a simple, “I’m just calling out good food like it is, that’s all”.

-The world woke up Friday morning to the devastating news that Anthony Bourdain, was dead at 61-years-old.
+The world woke up Friday morning to the devastating news that Anthony Bourdain was dead at 61-years-old.
 As previously reported by the Inquisitr, the CNN host of Parts Unknown, was found in his hotel room in France by his good friend, Eric Ripert.
 The two were on location in France shooting a new episode for his Emmy-award winning series.
 Unfortunately, the cause of death was determined as suicide.

 Many celebrities have shared their heartbreak on social media including Top Chef host and judge, Padma Lakshmi.